WildDogOne/Atomic/README.md

 1. Load the necessary functions and configuration.
 2. Retrieve the host's name.
 3. Iterate through the "atomics" folder, looking for specific atomic tests (in this case, it's set to look for a folder named "test").
 4. Load the YAML file for the atomic test and extract the Sentinel detection rules.
 5. Define a time range to fetch alerts from the last 24 hours.
 6. Fetch all alerts for the specified time range.
 7. Iterate through the alerts and update the Sentinel rules hashtable based on the alerts.
 8. Display the results, indicating which Sentinel rules were triggered during the Atomic tests.

----

-This README.md provides an overview of the script and the necessary steps to set it up and run it.
-You may need to adjust the details based on your specific implementation and requirements.
+Alternatively you can use the atomic_test.ps1 to only run the atomic tests.
+And at a later time sentinel_test.ps1 to only check the sentinel rules.
+The state of the atomic tests will be written into data/sentinel_rules.xml